Access to the Library

 Readers will always need a valid swipe card (University card or Bodleian ticket) to use the Library.
 The main door from the street and the access and exit gates in the entrance hall are operated by swipe cards.
 Please always swipe at the exit gate to ensure statistical accuracy.

 Bags up to the standard laptop size (approximately A3) can be brought into the library.
 Readers are required to leave other bags and briefcases in the lockers, which are located by the entrance and are operated by £1 coins.
+Please note we do not provide a bulky item storage service.
+Any unattended items found in the locker rooms or the lobby will be disposed of.
 Plastic bags for use in the Library are provided free at the reception desk.
 All lockers MUST be emptied each day before closing time.

 If triggered the book detector in the entrance hall will sound an alarm and lock the exit gate.
 Please seek assistance from a member of staff.

 Saturday 11:00-18:00 (last entry 17:40) | Sunday closed